-Following the reveal of Wakanda, existing powers are rethinking their place in the global order.
+Wakanda Shakes the World

 Although the history of Wakanda is imaginary, the power dynamics found within the film are not unobtainable.
 Africa is rich in mineral resources that are valuable to our tech-heavy futures — resources that foreign powers currently covet and expropriate.
 Yet it is also rich in innovative thinking that gets overshadowed by the stereotypes of primitiveness, overpopulation, and despair.

 Consider the continent’s telecommunications industry.
 Africa had long attempted to modernize its telecommunication infrastructures, but wireless technologies have proven far more practical for Africans.
 Mobile phone usage has increased exponentially in recent years; in some countries such as Senegal and Nigeria, over 80 percent of the population owns a mobile phone, while only a fraction of people have a landline.
-The pervasiveness of mobile phones has ignited mobile-based industries such as money transfer, and sharing economies.
-Ushahidi, a Kenyan non-profit tech firm, began when they used their open platform to allow people to share stories of human and citizen rights violations.
-SafeMotos, a Rwandan motorcycle ride-sharing links passengers with drivers with safe driving records to provide peace of mind on the road.
-Africans are technologically and culturally progressive in a way which compliments their way of life; they do not need to feel socially, culturally, or politically inferior to the West.
+The pervasiveness of mobile phones has ignited mobile-based industries such as money transfer and sharing economies.
+Ushahidi, a Kenyan nonprofit tech firm, began when they used their open platform to allow people to share stories of human and citizen rights violations.
+SafeMotos, a Rwandan motorcycle ride-hailing platform, links passengers with drivers with safe driving records to provide peace of mind on the road.
+Africans are technologically and culturally progressive in a way that compliments their way of life; they do not need to feel socially, culturally, or politically inferior to the West.

-When we have an Afrofuturist perspective, we can ask questions that were once unthinkable; what if the most progressive countries in the world were not former or current imperialist nations?
+When we have an Afrofuturist perspective, we can ask questions that were once unthinkable: What if the most progressive countries in the world were not former or current imperialist nations?
 How would the world be different if an African country were the model of ideal nationhood?
 What if we constructed the future with Africa in mind?
 This is where we can reclaim African power, and make it fact instead of fiction.

 Trending